 Radar stations around the world, including RAF Fylingdales in north Yorkshire, Britain, are tracking the object and expect it to re-enter the atmosphere between Thursday and Saturday, but there is little chance of predicting with any accuracy where the debris will fall.

 An update from Nasa on Wednesday said the satellite was 192km above the Earth and due to arrive on Friday.
+The agency will issue further updates 24 hours before re-entry, then at 12, six and two hours before re-entry.

 The spacecraft’s orbit puts a great swathe of the planet in its path between the latitudes of 57 degrees north and south.
 Mainland Britain lies between 50 and 60 degrees North.
 The satellite spends more time at higher latitudes, so there is a slightly higher risk in those regions.